Frequently Asked Questions

 Does UK offer dual-credit courses I can take?

-UK has very limited opportunities for high school students to earn UK credit as part of their high school coursework.
-However, a UK Transfer Advisor can help dual-credit students determine which classes offered by other universities may transfer to UK as required coursework.
+UK has limited opportunities for high school students to earn UK credit as part of their high school coursework (most of these opportunities are available in high schools that are part of our Next Generation Scholars Network).
+However, a transfer advisor can help dual-credit students determine which classes offered by other universities may transfer to UK as required coursework.

 How can I see how my credits will transfer in to UK?

 - To access your degree audit, click the Student Services tab in myUK, followed by the Degree Planning and Registration (myUKGPS) subtab.
-This will show you how your previous coursework applies to your UK major, and you'll also register for classes in this system at your "see blue."
-U Orientation.
+This shows how your previous coursework applies to your UK major.
+You'll also register for classes in this system at your Big Blue Nation Orientation.

 - To access your unofficial transcript, click the Student Services tab in myUK, followed by the myRecords subtab and the Unofficial Transcript link in the sidebar.
 This view will show you how your credits transfer in a line-by-line fashion.